The FirstServes Advisory Board brings subject matter expertise and a passion for serving students with disabilities.

-Developed in conjunction with Cincinnati Children’s Hospital, the #3 children’s hospital in the United States, FirstServes is a special education leadership training program that equips drivers, monitors, district partners and families with tools to better serve students with disabilities.
+Developed in conjunction with Cincinnati Children’s Hospital, the #3 children’s hospital in the United States, FirstServes is a special education leadership training program that equips drivers, attendants, district partners and families with tools to better serve students with disabilities.
 The foundation of the program is built on a partnership between First Student staff, district leaders and the families of students in special populations.
 Together, we evaluate the needs of the child and implement research-based behavioral interventions that transform their transportation experience.

 The FirstServes Advisory Board is comprised of nationally recognized experts from backgrounds that range from behavioral psychology, special education, and human resource development.
 The board develops and delivers research and trauma-informed training, facilitates training for local leaders and consults on a case-by-case basis for unique behavioral issues.

-District Manager, First Student
+Area General Manager, First Student

 Co-Founder, Hopewell Transportation

 Will McDermott is the co-founder and president of Hopewell Transportation, which has recently been acquired by First Student.
 Hopewell Transportation’s mission is to provide safe, reliable, and value-added transportation services to students receiving special education services.